kevinpollet/seel/README.md

 [![Code Style: Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-**seel** is a command-line tool that facilitates the build of container image for your Node.js applications.
-You don't need to master container best practices or write a Dockerfile to build a container image, it's just as simple as invoking a command from your shell or npm script.
+**seel** is a command-line tool that facilitates the build of container images for your [Node.js](https://nodejs.org/) applications.
+You don't need to master container best practices or write a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to build a container image, it's just as simple as invoking a command from your shell or npm script.

 ![screencast](https://cdn.jsdelivr.net/gh/kevinpollet/seel/screencast.svg)